FHIDev/Fhi.HelseId.Tools/docs/ClientSecret/demo-usage-example.md

 - The command uses the same authentication mechanism as other HelseID commands
 - Requires appropriate permissions (`nhn:selvbetjening/client` scope)
 - Returns exit code 0 on success, non-zero on error for automation purposes
-- Handles both ISO 8601 date strings and Unix timestamps from the API
+- Output is a simple epoch timestamp (Unix timestamp) for easy parsing in automation scripts
+- Epoch timestamp enables precise date calculations and automation logic